twilson63/cu/docs/README_LUA.md

 #### `init() -> c_int`

-Initialize the Lua WASM module.
+Initialize the Cu WASM module.

 **Returns:** 0 on success, -1 on failure